TASRobotics/guide/java-style-guide/structure.md

 # Order of declarations in classes

-Declarations in classes should generally have the following order, with one blank line separating each section:
+Declarations in classes should generally have the following order:

 1. Constants
 2. Static variables